Last modified: 2022-02-16 @ 5273e29

 Oversights and Redesigns

-This post is part of a series: Rusty Game Boy Emulator
+This post is part of the following series: Rusty Game Boy Emulator.

 For the third installment of this series, I’m going to have to redesign the emulator a bit due to an oversight I made in the opcodes.